 You may lease part of your property (e.g. a room) provided the property remains your principal place of residence (you continue to live in it) and you adhere to all reporting and other requirements.

-If we determine that your property is no longer your principal place of residence, we may request you to pay the Government’s financial contribution within six months.
+If we determine that your property is no longer your principal place of residence, we may request you pay back the Government’s financial contribution within six months.

 Will I need a conveyancer/lawyer?